 I also focus on repair of stretched earlobes caused by wearing ear discs or “gauges.”
 Often, younger patients who have worn these for years are looking for a way to repair the appearance of their ears so that they have better job prospects, are able to enlist in the military, or can move on to a new phase of life.

 Here are some of the common reasons I hear about why a person is considering earlobe repair:

-Please contact us online or call 949-759-0980 today to schedule a torn or stretched earlobe consultation at my Newport Beach or Fullerton plastic surgery offices in Orange County.
+Please contact us online or call 949-759-0980 today to schedule a torn or stretched earlobe consultation at my Newport Beach plastic surgery office in Orange County.
 Along with my supportive staff, I am committed to helping you reach your cosmetic goals and I will take the time necessary during your consultation to give you my recommendations and educate you about all your options.

 My specially developed surgical repair techniques create a smooth, uninterrupted earlobe contour for people who have a complete or partial tear or who want to repair stretched earlobes from gauges.

 Stretched and Torn Earlobe Repair